grassmik/governance-events/README.md

 0. Click the **Deploy the App from the Workspace** button and wait for the deployment to finish.
 0. Click **Open deployed application** to open the web interface.
 The application is now waiting for events sent by the Information Server Events Kafka client sample.

-## Deploying the Events Kafka client sample
+## Downloading the Information Server Kafka client

 0. At the bottom of the deployed application, click on the **deployment page** link.
 0. Follow the instructions to deploy the Events kafka client sample.